 The first priority for AML programs is to protect local citizens from direct threats to their health and safety.
 Safety hazards associated with abandoned mines account for numerous injuries and deaths each year.
 These sites are designated as "priority 1" or "priority 2" based on the immediacy of the danger represented by the hazard.
 That designation carries the requirement that AML programs focus their attention and funding on these sites first and foremost, and this system has worked well.
-Over three quarters of the existing AML inventory, representing over \$7.5 billion in estimated reclamation costs, is classified as priority 1 or 2.
+Over three quarters of the existing AML inventory, representing over \$7.8 billion in estimated reclamation costs, is classified as priority 1 or 2.

 The AML programs also engage in a significant amount of important "priority 3" work, which is generally defined to include any environmentally impacted site without a particularly high risk to public health and safety.
-Examples include: conservation and development of soil, woodlands, fish and wildlife impacts, and preserving recreational resources and agricultural productivity.
 The most prominent environmental impact of abandoned mines is by far water pollution.
 Hundreds of miles of streams and wetlands have been restored due to the AML programs' efforts.
-While these types of projects are considered to be of "lower priority" than immediate dangers to human heath and safety, this is not an indication that these projects are unimportant.
-On the contrary, restoring the health of watersheds in the historic coalfields, some of which have been impaired as long as anyone living there can remember, is among the most impactful of the AML programs' contributions - and of highest importance to local citizens.
+While these types of projects are considered to be of "lower priority" than immediate dangers to human health and safety, this is not an indication that these projects are unimportant.
+On the contrary, restoring the health of watersheds in the historic coalfields, some of which have been impaired as long as anyone living there can remember, is among the most impactful of the AML programs' contributions - and of highest importance to local citizens given the environmental and economic benefits.